22 April 2024 | Updated 11 November 20247 min read

 Aer Lingus offers wi-fi and mobile network access on most A330 and all A321neoLR aircraft.
 Business class customers and AerClub Concierge members enjoy complimentary wi-fi.
 For those in economy, prices range from £2.99 to £17.99 depending on usage duration and data volume.

-Air France offers a range of options on wi-fi-equipped aircraft, including complimentary messaging (Message Pass), surfing (Surf Pass), and streaming (Stream Pass) options.
-The gradual fleet-wide rollout of satellite connectivity technologies covers a significant portion of the fleet.
+Currently, Air France offers a range of options on wi-fi-equipped aircraft, including complimentary messaging (Message Pass), surfing (Surf Pass), and streaming (Stream Pass) options.
 Pricing for the Surf Pass varies by flight length, starting around £2.57 for short-haul flights and £15.42 for long-haul flights.
-The Stream Pass on long-haul flights typically costs around £25.70.
+This will change in 2025, when the airline rolls out its ultra-high-speed wi-fi service – all free of charge.

 Lufthansa offers FlyNet, its onboard internet service, on most long-haul flights.
 Various data packages are available for purchase, including a FlyNet Message pass (for messaging only) starting at £4.27, a two-hour FlyNet Premium (for browsing) starting at £12.80, and a full-flight FlyNet pass (for streaming) starting at £21.34.